umdevelopera/um-user-tags-import/README.md

 ### Widget
 - go to WordPress Dashboard and look for the "User Tags Importing" widget.
 - upload your CSV file in the field "Source CSV file".
-- clock the "Import" button.
+- click the "Import" button.

 #### Screenshots
 Image - Upload CSV file and import tags.